fluffy/blinky/README.md

 Set up a mac to be able to build by installing:

 * TODO
 * pip3 install pyserial

 # Features

-## Timing Board
+## Blink Timing Board

-On the V11 hardware 0.110 software have:
+On the Rev A hardware 0.2 software have:

 * Timing board with TXCO, LTC Sync in, LTC Sync out, LED grid, battery power, USB debug, audio in/out

-* Display 2ms ticks on 10x5 LED grid or 120 fps tick on 10x4 grid
+* Display 120 fps tick on 10x4 grid
 * 3.3V LTC Sync Out
 * PPS out is hold sync button while booting
 * Jitter of less than 1 ms
 * Jam sync to 3.3V Sync input
-* press button to sync all
 * Time drift of < 5 ms in 1 hour
-* usb port for serial data
+* USB port for serial data
 * read  calibration from EEPROM
 * audio out of beep
 * headset monitor of audio out
 * usb upgrade of firmware
 * Status LEDs: error(red), external synced (green),  not sync ( blue ), have sync (teal)
-* sounds output that works over opus codec
-* audio in to detect beep
+* audio input to detect beep
+* battery with 2h life and USB charger

-## GPS Board
+## Clock and GPS Board

-On the V11 hardware 0.110 software have:
+On the Rev A hardware 0.2 software have:

-* GPS board with GPS, OCXO, wall power, 3 x 10Mhz out, LTC sync out, LTC sync in, USB serial debug out, Ext 10 Mhz in
+* GPS board with GPS, OCXO
+* LTC sync out, LTC sync in

-* no audio or led display grid
+* Does not ahve audio or led display grid
 * 10 Mhz sine wave output 1V p2p into 50 ohm, 3 channels
 * Sync to GPS PPS
 * Show current PPS offset from GPS PPS
 * Compare PPS accuracy to GPS over 24 hours
+* read  calibration from EEPROM
 * USB serial display of: Time, GPS Error, SyncIn Error
 * Aux input of 10 MHz signal to compare
 * PPS jitter of about +/- 20 ns and error less than 10 ns
-* usb upgrade of firmware
+* USB upgrade of firmware
-* usb power for gps board
+* USB 3A power for gps board
+* USB output serial data for computer time sync

+## Light GPS Board

+On the Rev A hardware 0.2 software have:

+* GPS board with GPS
+* LTC sync out
+* Does not ahve audio or led display grid
+* Sync to GPS PPS
+* USB upgrade of firmware
+* USB power
+* USB output serial data for computer time sync

 ## Wishlist

 * time into browser measure computer time offset
-* nice box

-* battery with 2h life and USB charger

-* could we add flash video and flash detector for auto detect video latency
+* software upgrade from browser